Rembrandt: Early life and education

 Rembrandt (Note: This version of his first name, "Rembrandt" with a "d," first appeared in his signatures in 1633.
 Until then, he had signed with a combination of initials or monograms.
 In late 1632, he began signing solely with his first name, "Rembrant".
 He added the "d" in the following year and stuck to this spelling for the rest of his life.
 Although scholars can only speculate, this change must have had a meaning for Rembrandt, which is generally interpreted as his wanting to be known by his first name like the great figures of the Italian Renaissance: Leonardo, Raphael etc., who did not sign with their last names, if at all.)
-Harmenszoon van Rijn was born on 15 July 1606 in Leiden, in the Dutch Republic, now the Netherlands.
+Harmenszoon (abbr.
+Harmensz.) van Rijn was born on 15 July 1606 in Leiden, in the Dutch Republic, now the Netherlands.
 He was the ninth child born to Harmen Gerritszoon van Rijn and Neeltgen Willemsdochter van Zuijtbrouck.
 His family was quite well-to-do; his father was a miller and his mother was a baker's daughter.
 His mother was Catholic, and his father belonged to the Dutch Reformed Church.
 Religion is a central theme in Rembrandt's works and the religiously fraught period in which he lived makes his faith a matter of interest.

 As a boy, he attended a Latin school.
-In 1620, he was enrolled at the University of Leiden, although he had a greater inclination towards painting and was soon apprenticed to Jacob van Swanenburg, with whom he spent three years.
+In 1620, he was enrolled at Leiden University, although he had a greater inclination towards painting and was soon apprenticed to Jacob van Swanenburg, with whom he spent three years.
 After a brief but important apprenticeship of six months with the history painter Pieter Lastman in Amsterdam, Rembrandt stayed a few months with Jacob Pynas in 1625, though Simon van Leeuwen claimed that Rembrandt was taught by Joris van Schooten and then started his own workshop.